afarrellsherman/Woolf/README.md

-# Woolf: Gene Differentiation by Machine Learning
+#  Gene Differentiation by Machine Learning

-Woolf is a machine learning program to classify gene functions.
+This is a machine learning program to classify gene functions.
 It is still under development, and this document provides both an overview of what the project will be when complete, and a list of possible next steps/questions.

 ## Overview

-Woolf takes two lists of genes with some distinguishing characteristic, uses machine learning to categorize the difference between them, and then parses through a new unidentified gene set making predictions about which category genes belong to.
+The modeltakes two lists of genes with some distinguishing characteristic, uses machine learning to categorize the difference between them, and then parses through a new unidentified gene set making predictions about which category genes belong to.
 When complete the tool will be able to identify patterns in the data too complicated for humans to parse, and use them to identify potential functions in unidentified genes.

 ### Algorithms